grafana/grafana/docs/sources/developers/http_api/reporting.md

 > Reporting is only available in Grafana Enterprise.
 Read more about [Grafana Enterprise]({{< relref "../../enterprise" >}}).

-> If you have [Role-based access control]({{< relref "../../enterprise/access-control/_index.md" >}}) enabled, for some endpoints you would need to have relevant permissions.
+> If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
+Refer to [Role-based access control permissions]({{< relref "../../enterprise/access-control/custom-role-actions-scopes" >}}) for more information.
-> Refer to specific resources to understand what permissions are required.

 ## Send a report